scVENUS/PeekabooAV/docs/source/config.rst

 ===========================
 We assume that the user you run Peekaboo with is ``peekaboo``.
 Its home directory will be used by Peekaboo to store transient data.
-Also, in embed mode, the ``.cuckoo`` instance directory will reside there.
 ``/var/lib/peekaboo`` is a good choice for this path and the default:

 .. code-block:: shell